AdobeDocs/campaign.en/help/v8/send/monitoring-deliverability.md

 [What is deliverability](about-deliverability.md) introduces key deliverability concepts and how to improve your deliverability rate in Campaign.

-[Delivery failures and bounces](delivery-failures.md) describes the different types of delivery failures and how Campaign handles them.
+[Delivery failures and bounces](delivery-failures.md) describes the different types of delivery failures, how Campaign handles them, and includes troubleshooting guidance for common issues.

 [Quarantine management](quarantines.md) explains how Campaign manages quarantined addresses to protect your sending reputation.